GrinSync/.github/Documentation/Developer Guide.md

 ```

 The widgets that comprise the page UI/interface go within the Scaffold widget.
-The Scaffold widget provides you areas to place an appBar, a body.
-You don't have to use Scaffold widget if an appBar is not needed.
-You can return the widget that goes into the 'body' of Scaffold widget directly.
+The Scaffold widget provides you areas to place an appBar or a body.
+You don't have to use Scaffold widget if an appBar is not needed; you can return the widget that goes into the 'body' of Scaffold widget directly.
 We suggest going through this tutorial to learn how to add UI elements: https://codelabs.developers.google.com/codelabs/flutter-codelab-first?hl=en#0

 ## Languages and Frameworks
 ### Frontend